desenk/SolarVille/README.md

 - You monitor the juice 📊 (state of charge) in our lithium-ion batteries.
 - You rule the grid, directing power where it's needed or trading it with your neighbours!

-### ⛈️ Plus, Weather Modes! 🌞
-Experience how weather messes with energy.
-Normal day?
-Heat wave?
-Stormy skies?
-Each scenario uniquely affects power generation and demand.
-Buckle up, as SolarVille brings you the climate challenge!

 ## 🎯 Goals
 - **Enlighten**: Learn the grit of grid management.
-- **Demonstrate**: See real weather impacts on solar power.
 - **Simulate**: Watch and manage as the sun rises and sets and storms roll in.

 ## Prerequisites